 If you’re looking for a charming, picturesque city with rich history and beautiful Georgian architecture, the regency town of Bath is the perfect place to explore.

-One of the best ways to explore Bath is on foot by taking a leisurely stroll along the River Avon, before relaxing in one of the city’s many beautiful parks and gardens.
-In the heart of the city, you can also wander quaint cobblestone streets, dotted with charming shops, inviting cafes, and an incredible choice of restaurants.
-Bristol is less than 30-minutes away by train too and has a beautiful harbour, trendy waterfront bars, quirky art galleries, and many independent boutiques to explore.
+One of the best ways to explore Bath is strolling on foot along the River Avon, before relaxing in one of the city’s many beautiful parks and gardens.
+In the heart of the city, you can wander quaint cobblestone streets, dotted with charming shops, inviting cafes, and an incredible choice of restaurants.
+Discover the well-preserved Roman Baths, and visit Bath Abbey to admire its Gothic architecture and breathtaking views from the top.

-1. The Macdonald Bath Spa
+1. Macdonald Bath Spa Hotel

-Guests can also enjoy strolling the extensive grounds, or relaxing on a wonderful terrace with a light lunch or afternoon tea.
+Guests can also enjoy strolling the extensive grounds or relaxing on a wonderful terrace with a light lunch or afternoon tea.

 2. The Bath Priory